prodio-pm/prodio-orm/readme.md

 ORM
 ---

-ORM(optionalName, Validators)
+ORM(optionalName, proto, noAutoMigrate)

   * optionalName - An optional name you can pass to the ORM creator, used for savers/loaders.
-  * Validators - The root validator or a plain JavaScript Object.
+  * proto - The root validator or a plain JavaScript Object.
+  * noAutoMigrate - Defaults false, if true members not registered as part of the prototype will not be migrated to the meta member.
+If set to false then anything not defined in the prototype will be migrated to the meta member.

 ```
 var ORM = require('prodio-orm');